 Furthermore, due to ongoing volcanic action, enormous quantities of limestone began to be deposited.
 Much later, tectonic activity then pushed the limestone, along with sedimentary rock, upward.

-In addition, about 6 million years ago, the Snake River formed.
+In addition, about 6 million years ago, the Snake River formed within what’s now Hells Canyon.
 Its mighty flow slowly but surely carved out the massive canyon.
 Then, roughly 15,000 years ago, a massive flood from a melting glacier further expanded it.

 Lastly, today the site has several primary uses for mankind.
 First of all, three large hydroelectric dams have been constructed within its confines.
 Also, recreational activities happen in abundance within it.
 These include hiking, boating, fishing, camping, and rafting.